kuanrcl/mysql-migration/lab0/pre-register-free-tier-account.md

 ## It works

-You just enabled and logged into your OCI account!
+You have just enabled and logged into your OCI account!

 ## Congratulations, you are ready for the next Lab!